Hourly Employees: Compensation During Business Travel

 A non-exempt, hourly employee is generally not entitled to additional compensation for commuting to and from MIT or a related local work site.

 • Example: A non-exempt employee who normally works on campus attends a mid-day meeting at Lincoln Laboratory.
-Time spent travelling to and from Lincoln can be compensated.
+Time spent traveling to and from Lincoln can be compensated.

 • Example: A non-exempt employee who normally works on campus is asked to attend a conference in Chicago.
 They are entitled to compensation under the "Hourly Travel" guidelines.